 E.1.a.3.
-Environment
+Environment and Supervision

-The program must be at an ACVIM-approved veterinary medical facility with a recognized program in cardiology (which includes an ACVIM Cardiology Diplomate (s)) and a strong faculty/staff active in a variety of disciplines and specialties.
+The program must be at an ACVIM-approved veterinary medical facility with an approved program in cardiology (which includes an ACVIM Cardiology Diplomate (s)) and a strong faculty/staff active in a variety of disciplines and specialties.
 Each program must be registered with and approved by the Cardiology Residency Training Committee (CRTC).
-Cardiology training must be actively supervised for at least eighteen (18) months by at least one ACVIM-certified Diplomate in Cardiology or an approved ECVIM Diplomate in Cardiology as Program Director or Resident advisor must be based in the United States or Canada.
+Cardiology training must include active (direct) supervision as defined in section D.2.f of the GIG, for at least twenty four (24) months by at least one ACVIM-certified Diplomate in Cardiology or an approved ECVIM Diplomate in Cardiology.
+An ACVIM approved program with an ECVIM Diplomate in Cardiology as the Program Director or Resident advisor must be based in the United States or Canada.